agustinduran/laravel-hexagonal/README.md

-# Project Laravel-Hexagonal Example
+# Hexagonal Example with Laravel

 ## Overview
-This is a new project about hexagonal, ddd and SOLID example.
+This is a new example project implementing a Clean Architecture with Hexagonal, DDD and SOLID principles.

 ## How to install
 ### Create a new database